polijug/svgz-svg-pdf2xopp/README.md

 # SVGZ / SVG / PDF to XOPP

+> [!CAUTION]
+> Please make a backup of the original files before proceeding with the conversion.

 ## svgz2xopp:
 This script converts all .svgz files in given folder (and subfolders) to .xopp.
 ### Dependences